athitapat/Evolution-of-technical-lag/README.md

-# Evolution of technical lag
+# Replication of Technical lag study

   This study try to replicate study of paper [Technical Lags of Dependencies in Major Package Managers](https://www.researchgate.net/publication/344754919_Technical_Lag_of_Dependencies_in_Major_Package_Managersthis)(dataset version 1.4.0). this replication study only Pypi package manager with the recent dataset(dataset version 1.6.0) from Library.io in Python script. to study the evolution of technical lag between Dec 2018 and Jan 2020